 However, every iOS update comes with its downsides and often bring some problems like iPhone battery draining fast, iPhone keeps freezing, iPhone charging problem, etc. One way to solve the problem associated with iOS update is to move back to a known stable version, in other words, downgrade iOS version.
 But what if Apple has stopped signing the version you intend to downgrade to?
 How to restore and install unsigned IPSW of that version?
 This guide will give you all the answers!

-What is Unsigned IPSW?
+Part 1: What is Unsigned IPSW?

-Restore Unsigned IPSW Using SHSH2 Blobs
+Method 1: Restore Unsigned IPSW with SHSH2 Blobs

 You must have saved a blob (digital signature) file of the iOS version you want to restore while the version is still being signed by Apple.
 Once Apple stops signing an iOS firmware version, the signature is removed, and then, you can't restore the firmware.